 The story of a diamond is as transparent as it’s ever been in human history.
 Ironically, there is still a lot of mystery and allure into what makes a diamond, a diamond, and how we got to where we are today.
 Furthermore, with the popularity of lab-grown diamonds and diamond simulant alternatives on the rise, it is worth taking a look at how remarkable the history of diamonds truly is.

 So, what is a diamond?

 Diamond is an allotrope of carbon in the purest, crystalline form of the element, formed over 3 billion years ago in the Earth’s mantle under extreme pressure and temperature.
 It is usually brought to the Earth’s surface through centuries of volcanic activity.

-Diamond crystals were first found in southern India almost 4000 years ago.
-Being rare and difficult to mine, they were relatively expensive even during those times and continued to be desirable objects right up to the Middle Ages and remained throughout history the purview of only the wealthy and Royalty.
+Diamond crystals were first found in southern India almost 3000 years ago.
+Being rare and difficult to mine, they were relatively expensive even during those times and continued to be objects of desire right up to the Middle Ages and remained throughout history the purview of only the wealthy and royalty.
 After the discovery of the first diamonds in S.Africa in 1861, mining started in a big way and diamonds have since become affordable and available to everyone.

-This is a brief history of diamonds in a enjoyable pictorial presentation.
+This is a brief history of diamonds in an enjoyable pictorial presentation.

 It all begins approximately 4.5 Billion years ago, during Earth’s formation.

 Carbon crystallises into diamonds 100 miles below the Earth’s surface under extreme heat and pressure.